6G Networks: Casting their shadows before (Part 2)

 In conclusion, it’s safe to say that we will see many 6G developments during the 5G era.
 5G-Advanced, in particular, is almost there already.
 Careful open and multi-vendor network planning, ideally assisted by an independent telecom system integrator, can take decision makers a long way towards protecting their investments and avoiding sunk costs.

-Head of global digital infrastructure and cybersecurity in telecommunications, media and technology
+By Franz Kasparec, Head of global digital infrastructure and cybersecurity offerings management in the telecommunications and media industries